Countries may ditch detailed pledges under new climate agreement

 LESS ACCOUNTABLE?

-Without a detailed template, the pledges would be less accountable, with less scope for countries, the United Nations and outside observers to compare, analyze, aggregate and challenge them.
+Without a detailed template, the pledges would be less accountable, with less scope for countries, the United Nations and outside observers to compare, analyse, aggregate and challenge them.

 The European Union has insisted that the pledges should only focus on carbon cuts.